codrinm/vuefirebase/README.md

 ## Goals

-For larger goals, use commit messages or some other documentation to detail how the goal has been divided into tasks.
+Please complete these goals in the order you would prioritise them.

 ### Getting Started

 To run the system, run the `server` script in the root, and `dev` script in the app.

+### Goal: Auto-Room Creation

+If a booking is created that references a room not in the store, that room should be added to the store.
+Using `functions`, implement this feature.

-### Goal 1: Fix an app bug
+### Goal: Fix an app bug

 There is a bug in the app: when a new booking is received from the back-end, it does not show in the bookings table.
 Task 1 is to fix this issue.
 To simulate this, once the app is loaded and showing the initial bookings press the "+" to add a dummy booking.
 You will see in the server and app console logs that a new booking is created.

-### Goal 2: Rooms Information
+### Goal: Rooms Information

 Currently, there is no way to see a list of rooms on the app, it is decided this would be useful.
 Fetch all rooms from the server (the `rooms` collection includes a few rooms on start-up), and display them on the app.
 Also, it is decided more metadata about a room would be useful, so add in a `capacity` field which indications how many people can comfortably use a room.
 It should be possible to edit a rooms name and capacity from the app.

-### Goal 3: Auto-Room Creation

-If a booking is created that references a room not in the store, that room should be added to the store.
-Using `functions`, implement this feature.